Louise Tucker has won the inaugural Lost the Plot Work in Progress Prize for her "tender, moving, beautifully drawn" novel.

 Just over two years later, our story continues to unfold in The Bookseller with Louise Tucker rather than Louise Dean hitting the news pages, celebrating the success of the novel she started to write back in April 2017.

-With Louise's very kind permission, I've put together a timeline of her writing story in her own words.
+With Louise's very kind permission, I've put together a timeline of her writing story - which was inspired, in part, by one of our novel writing courses - in her own words.

 The Bookseller’s morning briefing mentioned a scheme with Louise Dean which promised me I could write a novel in 90 days.
 Since I had just read Stephen King’s On Writing, which pretty much said the same thing, that a book’s first draft should only take a ‘season’, I was intrigued.
 I also thought I had very little to lose.